hemanth22/learntlessons/docs/TWS.md

 ## What is TWS in schedular ?

-## Why TWS even thought crontab available in linux / windows ?
+## Why TWS even thought crontab available in linux ?

 | Feature                        | crontab                                              | IBM Tivoli Workload Scheduler (TWS)                            |
 |---------------------------------|------------------------------------------------------|---------------------------------------------------------------|